pantheon-systems/example-wordpress-composer/README.md

 ## Installation

 This project can either be used as an upstream repository, or it can be set up manually.
+It is also possible to set up this site as described in the [Terminus Build Tools Plugin](https://github.com/pantheon-systems/terminus-build-tools-plugin) documentations.

 ### As an Upstream